 Portsmouth has produced a one minute guide on County Lines and Child Criminal Exploitation that you may find useful.

-The Children’s Society have produced some leaflets for parents that explain criminal exploitation and what to do if they’re worried their child may be a victim of this.
+The Children’s Society has produced a guide to highlight the different stages of recruitment to criminal exploitation and can also help identify children who may be being groomed.
+The Children’s Society has also produced some leaflets for parents that explain criminal exploitation and what to do if they’re worried their child may be a victim of this.
 They have been produced in English, Arabic, Bengali, Polish, Portugese and Somali, and are a useful resource to share with family members.

 Community partnership information (CPI)